apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestate.md

 ## The NodeState interface

-The above design principles are reflected in the `NodeState` interface in the `org.apache.jackrabbit.oak.spi.state` package of oak-core.
+The above design principles are reflected in the `NodeState` interface in the `org.apache.jackrabbit.oak.spi.state` package of `oak-core`.
 The interface consists of three sets of methods:

   * Methods for accessing properties